Christine Blasey Ford wants FBI probe of Brett Kavanaugh accusation before she testifies: Report

 The letter from Ms. Ford’s lawyers also claims that a probe, which the FBI said Tuesday it would not do and which could not be completed before the hearing’s scheduled Monday date, would ensure that “the Committee is fully informed before conducting any hearing or making any decisions.”

+But in the note, the attorneys accused some panel members of having prejudged the matter and called the conditions the panel sought something “no sexual assault survivor should be subjected to,” though the attorneys didn’t emphatically say their client would refuse to testify.

+“You and your staff scheduled a public hearing for her to testify at the same table as Judge Kavanaugh in front of two dozen U.S. Senators on national television to relive this traumatic and harrowing incident.
+The hearing was scheduled for six short days from today and would include interrogation by Senators who appear to have made up their minds that she is ‘mistaken’ or ‘mixed up,’” the lawyers wrote.

-The letter says that Ms. Ford has “been the target of vicious harassment and even death threats” and had to leave her California home.
+The letter also says that Ms. Ford has “been the target of vicious harassment and even death threats” and had to leave her California home.

 “We would welcome the opportunity to talk with you and Ranking Member Feinstein to discuss reasonable steps as to how Dr. Ford can cooperate while also taking care of her own health and security,” the letter said.